alejo4373/notes-drafts-api/README.md

 # UserAuth & Notes API
-A sample api that allows a client to sign up users and add anonymous notes or notes that belong to any registered user.
+A sample api that allows a client to sign up users and add drafts for notes and commit drafts to notes that belong to any registered user.

 ## Features
 * User Authentication: